Alphax Gets Listed Dymension Altcoin And Zetachain Coin

-(MENAFN- Media OutReach Newswire) AlphaX Cryptocurrency Exchange Gets Listed Dymension Altcoin and ZetaChain Coin SINGAPORE - Media OutReach Newswire - 1 March 2024 - AlphaX , a leading cryptocurrency trading platform, is excited to announce the addition of three new coins and trading pairs: Dymension (DYM USD), Zetachain (ZETA USD), and Altcoin (ALT USD).
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 1 March 2024 - AlphaX , a leading cryptocurrency trading platform, is excited to announce the addition of three new coins and trading pairs: Dymension (DYM USD), Zetachain (ZETA USD), and Altcoin (ALT USD).
 This expansion signifies a significant enhancement in AlphaX's offerings, showcasing the platform's commitment to providing users worldwide with diverse trading options and empowering them to engage in dynamic investment strategies.

 The newly listed trading pairs are now available on the AlphaX platform, offering users the opportunity to explore and invest in these innovative digital assets.